sachinsinha1/UI-UX-Design/UX-Design Notes.md

 ### Communicating effective
 UX designer are required to have good communication skills, as you may have to talk to client, team and write a mail or pitch an idea.

+## UX Generalists, specialists, and T-shaped designers

+### Generalist designer
+A UX designer with a broad number of responsibility.
+Generalist designer have breadth of knowledge.

+### Specialist designer
+A specialists dives deep into one particular UX design role, like interation , visual, or motion design.
+Specialist designer have depth of knowledge.

+### T-shaped designer
+A T-shaped designer specializes in one kind of UX design and has a breadth of knowledge in other areas.